-Marie-Claire Cors-Huber, Head of HR Nadine Frei, student, Secretary of the university conference of student associations (CUAE) Brigitte Gaillot, Vice Dean, Faculty of Science 'Natacha Hausmann, Head of Legal Services Jérôme Lacour, Dean, Faculty of Science Marylène Lieber, Professor, Gender Studies Institute, Geneva School of Social Sciences Brigitte Mantilleri, Head of the Equality Office, Chair Valeria Marino, student, member of the student collective against sexual violence and sexual harassment (CELVS) Liliane Zossou, Rectorate Administrator
+\ Marie-Claire Cors-Huber, Head of HR Nadine Frei, student, Secretary of the university conference of student associations (CUAE) Brigitte Gaillot, Vice Dean, Faculty of Science 'Natacha Hausmann, Head of Legal Services Jérôme Lacour, Dean, Faculty of Science Marylène Lieber, Professor, Gender Studies Institute, Geneva School of Social Sciences Brigitte Mantilleri, Head of the Equality Office, Chair Valeria Marino, student, member of the student collective against sexual violence and sexual harassment (CELVS) Liliane Zossou, Rectorate Administrator

-Around the globe, people have had enough as well, as portrayed by the mainstream media.
-Sexist remarks and other forms of harassment aimed at well-known scientists and politicians have been criticised, and speech is becoming freer.
+Around the globe, people have had enough as well (just think of #MeToo), as portrayed by the mainstream media.
+Sexist remarks and other forms of harassment aimed at well-known scientists, politicians and artists are regularly criticised, and speech is becoming freer.
 This can only be a good thing.
 Initiatives have been launched by cities, such as the "Stop sexism" campaign (2016-2017) in Strasbourg.
 Paris, London and Geneva have all taken a stand against sexist advertising campaigns as well.
-And people have started talking about and reacting to harassment in the street.
-Researchers, geographers, town planners and politicians are also increasingly looking at the question of women in public spaces.1
+And people have started talking about and reacting to harassment, for example with the "Musée du Harcèlement de Rue" (museum of harassment in the street) in Lausanne.
+Researchers, geographers, town planners and politicians are also increasingly looking at the question of women in public spaces for example Geneva's action plan and campaign Objectif zéro sexisme dans ma ville (Target: No sexism in my city).1